asahelcode/100-days-of-code/log.md

 **Link to work:** Not deployed yet

+### Day 1: September 21, 2022

+**Today's progress**: I learnt how to use material-ui/core

+**Thoughts:** Since coding up some parts of some designs could be tenious, I opt to learn and practise building those parts using material-ui/core, component API using the Grow, Grid and so on

+**Language:** JavaScript

+**Link to work:** None

 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)